Last updated on 28 Jun 2021

 - understands the circumstances under which they may receive an organ; and

 - recognises the likelihood of such an event occuring.

 This information can also be found in the Guidance to Transplant teams and Independent Assessors.

-If you have any questions or would like to know more about the policy and any operational issues, please contact us on 0207 269 1900 or email@example.com.
+If you have any questions or would like to know more about the policy and any operational issues, please contact us at firstname.lastname@example.org.